 At the time Georgia passed its law, 15 other states had already passed similar legislation.
 These states saw a dramatic decrease in accidents and fatalities within the first two years after the law took effect.

-What Are the Penalties for Violating Georgia’s Hands-Free Law?
+What Are the Penalties for Violating Hands-Free Georgia Act?

 Our car accident lawyers can help you understand the penalties for violating the Hand’s Free law, but we’ll provide a brief overview here.
 At first glance, these penalties may appear minor.
 However, they get steeper for repeat offenders.